 Carmen Catalá's research program is focused on elucidating key questions related to auxin synthesis, translocation and the nature of auxin-regulated signaling networks during fruit development, using tomato as a model system.
 Her goal is to better understand the mechanisms by which auxin is produced and transported in tomato fruit and how these mechanisms are regulated to mediate cell and tissue specific growth and differentiation.

 Giulia Friso's current professional objective is to excel in mass spectrometry applied to plant biology and in supervising, training of others in the academic environment.
-His aim is to work as close to the cutting edge of mass spectrometry and to follow and implement new developments and tools in plant biology.
+Her aim is to work as close to the cutting edge of mass spectrometry and to follow and implement new developments and tools in plant biology.

 Laurel Southard serves as the Director of Undergraduate Research for Cornell where she is responsible for helping promote undergraduate research in all of the colleges at Cornell.
 She also directs the Cornell Institute for Biology Teachers, which has been funded bythe Howard Hughes Medical Institute since 1990.